Spacial/awesome-systools/README.md

 - [BadBlood](https://github.com/davidprowe/BadBlood) by @davidprowe, Secframe.com, fills a Microsoft Active Directory Domain with a structure and thousands of objects.
 The output of the tool is a domain similar to a domain in the real world.
 After BadBlood is ran on a domain, security analysts and engineers can practice using tools to gain an understanding and prescribe to securing Active…
 - [Visio-to-PNG](https://github.com/ghostinthewires/Visio-to-PNG): Powershell script that exports Visio drawings in the current directory to png
 - [Useful File Manipulation Scripts](https://github.com/ghostinthewires/Useful-File-Manipulation-Scripts).
+- [BgInfo](https://docs.microsoft.com/en-us/sysinternals/downloads/bginfo): It automatically displays relevant information about a Windows computer on the desktop's background.
+- [Windows-driver-samples](https://github.com/microsoft/Windows-driver-samples): This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
+It contains both Universal Windows Driver and desktop-only driver samples.
+- [Winerror](https://github.com/AandersonL/WinError): Get Windows Programming error codes descriptions using the command line.

 ### Powershell